 Perfect for foodies, photographers and nature-lovers this two-night package includes foraging along Kinloch’s shore and through its forests and photo-stalking for red deer within some of the most majestic scenery in the UK, steeped in tradition and lore.
 Kinloch’s own Ghillie acts as your personal guide, sharing his knowledge and providing great ‘craic’.

-Kinloch’s award-winning breakfasts will set you up for the adventures ahead, while an incredible five course dinner is the reward at the other-end of the day.
-On return to Kinloch it’s time to relax in front of open fires, in charming, family heirloom-adorned drawing rooms.
+Kinloch’s award-winning breakfasts will set you up for the adventures ahead, while a incredible five course dinner is the reward at the other-end of the first day.
+There's plenty of time to relax in front of open fires and enjoy a whisky tasting, in charming, family heirloom-adorned drawing rooms.
 Super king-size sumptuous beds and indulgent bathrooms offer the perfect end to a perfect day.
-Sunday includes a fabulous traditional roast, and a whisky tasting.

-Available from November 1st to February 15th, excluding Christmas and New Year, the two-night break costs from £1,100 (based on two sharing a standard room), or from £700 for solo travellers (in a standard room).
+Available from November 1st to February 15th, excluding Christmas and New Year, the two-night break costs from £1,210 for two persons (based on two sharing a standard room), or from £700 for solo travellers (in a standard room).

 After arrival, guests are met by our guide, Skye Ghillie, for an afternoon amble along the shore and through the native forest surrounding the hunting lodge, both of which provide bountiful foraging.
 The crop depends on the season but with every step there are mouth-watering morsels to be uncovered; edible mushrooms, shellfish and seaweeds along with fresh new shoots.
 You’ll be sustained by freshly picked nibbles and refreshing brews, like Bog Myrtle Tea, made on an open fire.